-Saying good-bye to corporate life (Aaron’s story)
+Saying good-bye to corporate life at 55, after an unplanned exit (Aaron’s story)

 An unplanned exit, at 55, turns from a potential disaster into a golden opportunity to design creatively satisfying work - with longevity.